 If the sense run length exceeds 2 inches, the sense pins may have to be bypassed at a point close to the converter.
-Keep in mind to bypass to their respective polarity.
-Avoid running digital signal lines parallel to the sense pins.
+Keep in mind to bypass sense pins to their respective polarity, and avoid running digital signal lines parallel to the sense pins.
 If more than one power device or converter is used per system board, use a star ground connection for all power devices.